okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 ### Resource Sets

 A Resource Set is simply a collection of resources.
-There are two types of resource identifiers, resources can either be identified by Okta Resource Names (ORN) or by a REST URL format.
+There are two types of resource identifiers.
+Resources can either be identified by an Okta Resource Name (ORN) or by a REST URL format.

 #### Okta Resource Name (ORN)

 <ApiLifecycle access="ea" />

-Okta Resource Names (ORN) is the primary resource identifier.
+The primary resource identifier is the Okta Resource Name (ORN).
 ORNs uniquely identify Okta resources.

 ##### ORN format